jackyuyz/CrackedCourse/SPEC.md

 - Target result handles normal, impossible, secured, and non-computable cases.
 - Unsupported policies remain visible and unapplied.

-### Epic F — Demo polish
+### Epic F — Product readiness

 Complete when:

-- Seeded second course makes aggregate calendar meaningful.
+- Seed data includes at least two fictional courses so aggregate calendar behavior is testable.
 - Full core flow works at desktop and mobile target widths.
 - Empty/loading/error/partial states exist.
 - No secrets or private source data appear in client bundles or logs.
 - A clean deployment can be created from repository documentation.
-- The two-minute scripted demo can be completed without manual database intervention.
+- The complete primary journey can be completed on a fresh deployment without manual database intervention.

 ---